wangziqi2013/wangziqi2013.github.io/_posts/2019-09-02-Reducing-the-cost-of-persistence-for-nonvolatile-heaps-in-end-user-devices.markdown

 application data after a crash or reboot.
 In practice, these two types of applications often co-exist on the same mobile platform, which can introduce subtle problems, either by their own, or because of the subtle interactions between them.

+This paper assumes that the NVM device is directly attached to the memory bus, whose storage is exposed to the operating system as a byte-addressable memory.
+The paper recommends that the NVM device be mapped into the address space and managed by the OS as a persistent heap, rather than using block I/O which adds another level of indirection and makes software the major bottleneck on the critical path.

+The paper identifies three problems with NVMCap and NVMPersist applications.
+The first problem is cache sharing.
+As NVMCap applications